 - Warm up arm with dynamic stretches such as arm circles.

 - Warm up with gentle throwing before pitching, gradually throwing harder.

 - When pitching more than 1 inning, keep muscles warm when not on the mound or in the batter’s box.
 This means wearing a jacket on cooler days.

 - Always tell your coach if your arm starts feeling tired, sore, or hurts in some way.

 - Never pitch with absolute hardest arm speed—throw at around 80% to 90% of maximum possible.
 Do not get caught up in competing to be the hardest throwing pitcher with your teammates.
 Good pitching requires accuracy first and foremost and you lose that when you “overthrow” . . . and you’re more likely to get injured.

 - If doing pretend pitches with full throwing motion, always hold something.
 It could be a baseball or something at least as heavy (towel commonly used).

-- Ice shoulder and elbow for 10-15 minutes after a substantial number of pitches or if arm is sore.
+- If a pitching outing results in pain or substantial soreness, ice shoulder and elbow for 10-15 minutes.
 Do this just after a game, not during.
 An arm ice sleeve makes this easy.
-My son happily uses: Pro Ice Cold Therapy Youth Shoulder/Elbow Wrap, a model designed for players aged 9-13.
+My son has effectively used: Pro Ice Cold Therapy Youth Shoulder/Elbow Wrap, a model designed for players aged 9-13.

 - You want to practice pitching regularly to build up your arm strength for pitching.
 If you have not pitched for a few months or longer, be sure to work up to your regular pitching speed and pitch counts gradually over the course of a few weeks.
 Start by throwing every day for a few weeks, but not hard.
 Then do bullpen sessions 2-4 times per week.